emmajanedrews/base-template/_posts/2017-09-06-are-you-serious-about-buying-a-home.md

 This is all simply because people sometimes don’t feel ready to move forward.
 In any real estate transaction, you have to feel ready.

-It’s not about when I’m ready, it’s about when you are.
-But, I’d like to propose something to you: **Get serious sooner.**
+It’s not about when I’m ready- it’s about when you are.
+But, I’d like to propose something to you: **get serious sooner.**

 Right now is a great time to buy a home and I’d love to help.
 My team and I have so many resources for you to use as you move forward with the search for your next home.